Ingat jangan kasih nama folder dengan nama2 berikut :

 even browse to it in Windows Explorer.
 To break down what the above

-does: the md stands for “make directory”.
+stands for “make directory”.
 Specifying \.c:aux

 means (in UNC format) on the local machine, volume C:, folder aux.